ShaneBurkhart/Resolve-Interview/README.md

 # Objectives

 You will build a service and client which retrieves the data when necessary and displays it in a human readable way.
 Once complete please share a video of your working implementation + your code for us to review.
 Spend as much or as little time on this exercise as you'd like.
-We only ask you return it 48 hours from it was sent to you.
+We only ask you return it 48 hours from when it was sent to you.

 What you need to do: